xingsumq/Us-DeFake/README.md

 We thank Hanqing Zeng et al. proposed the GraphSAINT [paper](https://arxiv.org/abs/1907.04931) and released the [code](https://github.com/GraphSAINT/GraphSAINT).
 Us-DeFake employs GraphSAINT to learn representations of news and users in large scale online social networks.

-If you find this method helpful for your research, please cite this paper.
+If you find this method helpful for your research, please cite our paper.